aws-samples/amazon-sagemaker-secure-mlops/README.md

 pipenv run python3 functions/pipeline/clean-up-efs-cli.py $SM_DOMAIN_ID
 ```

-For the full clean-up scrip please refer to the `Clean up` secion in the delivered [shell script](test/cfn-test-e2e.sh) and instructions in [MLOps project section](#clean-up-after-MLOps-project-templates).
+For the full clean-up scrip please refer to the `Clean up` section in the delivered [shell script](test/cfn-test-e2e.sh) and instructions in [MLOps project section](#clean-up-after-MLOps-project-templates).

 ## Deployment types
 The following three sections describes each deployment type and deployment use case in detail.